giellalt/lang-smj/smj.md

 LEXICON BADASS_IV   NEW badly assimilated two syllable intransitive loan verbs.
 Makes nouns via -ár derivation.
 Only Sg3 passiv.
 Err/orth taged in stem file.

-LEXICON ABBONERE_TV   Transitive loan words with more than two syllables with -rit endings.
+LEXICON ABBONERE_TV   Transitive loan words with more than two syllables with -erit/ierit endings.
 Duvvat passives.
 Does not make nouns via -ár derivation.
 Only the two last syllables are assimilated to sami.
 LONG -e is assimilated in different ways in Norway and Sweden: In Norway, it becomes -ie, and in Sweden -e.

-LEXICON BRILJERE_IV   Intransitive loan words with more than two syllables with -rit endings.
+LEXICON BRILJERE_IV   Intransitive loan words with more than two syllables with -erit/ierit endings.
 Does not make nouns via -ár derivation.
 Only the two last syllables are assimilated to sami.
 Long -e is assimilated in different ways in dialects in Norway and Sweden: In Norway it often becomes -ie, while in Sweden itºs usually -e.

 LEXICON BRILJERE_IV_INFL